 Can you Paint a Car with a 30 Gallon Air Compressor?

-According to the general rule, you can certainly use a 30-gallon air compressor to paint your car.
+According to the general rule, you can certainly use a 30-gallon air compressor for painting cars.
 As a matter of fact, the size of the gallon is not really a concern.
 What should be the concern is the CFM rating.
 The air paint gun requires a certain amount of CFM to work.

 Without an adequate amount of CFM, the paint sprayer will not be capable of spraying the paint.
 And you will eventually end up with a lousy paint job.
 In fact, you might need to spend more cash than you would have to by using an air compressor that does not meet the right requirement of CFM.

-Now, how much CFM do you need to spray paint?
+Now, how many cfm to paint a car?
 So, the thing about spray painting is that you will need a compressor that can provide at least 3 CFM.
 And the good news, in this regard, is that most of the air compressors available in the market with a 30-gallon size will be 3 CFM at 22 PSI.

 Additionally, these 30-gallon air compressors with that CFM rating will also be in the budget segment.
 And if you can afford it, you can get a 6.5 CFM air compressor that operates at 90 PSI.
 But in that case, you will need a specific nozzle with a broader range than usual.